-We are keen to look beyond traditional uses of telecommunications infrastructure to make a positive impact on the environment and helping Local Authorities and Central and Devolved Administrations meet challenging targets around EV deployment.
+Virgin Media is keen to look beyond traditional uses of telecommunications infrastructure to make a positive impact on the environment and helping Local Authorities, Central and Devolved Administrations meet challenging targets around EV deployment supporting environmental targets.
 Liberty Global is already a proven advocate of electric vehicles as the largest investor in electric car racing championship Formula E.

-Liberty Global has also been recognized for its leadership in ethical and sustainable practices, having recently been included in the Dow Jones Sustainability Indices for the seventh consecutive year.
+Liberty Global has been recognized for its leadership in ethical and sustainable practices, having recently been included in the Dow Jones Sustainability Indices for the seventh consecutive year.
 It is also the first cable operator to set ambitious science-based targets to reduce Scope 1, 2 and 3 carbon emissions.